 Costosternal chest pain research declares that Tietze's syndrome is the cause of roughly one third of people presenting at the emergency room with a suspected heart attack; a breastbone condition and not cardiovascular at all.

-Costosternal chest pain - in the joint between the rib and the breastbone - is the most common cause of "non-heart" chest pain.
-Chiropractic treatment of this breastbone pain is built around a thorough understanding of the anatomy.
+Costosternal pain, in the joint between the rib and the breastbone, is the most common cause of "non-heart" chest pain.
+Chiropractic treatment is built around a thorough understanding of the anatomy.

 It is painful to breathe, I have a really hard time buttoning up my pants, and bending over to pick anything up is rather difficult.
-But as far as I know when I fell the only things that touched the ground were my arms, back, legs, and buttocks.
+But as far as I know when I fell the only things that touched the ground were my arms, back and legs; and buttocks."

 One of two things has probably happened; you have either cracked a rib which is quite likely since taking in a deep breath is painful, or injured the costosternal joint.

 The cracked rib, assuming it is an undisplaced fracture, will heal in about a month, with no treatment, grin and bear it.
 Use ice and do not do the things that cause pain.
 Do not breathe deeply.

 An injured costosternal joint is more difficult, and also often has a corresponding pain in the midback.
 It can lead to a distressing condition called Tietze's syndrome.

 You need to use your common sense.
 If your gut feeling is that you have had a serious injury then it is probably best to get an x-ray.
 If not, use alternating ice and heat and be careful for a couple days and see what happens.

 If the pain continues, do not leave it.
 Tietze's syndrome can be murder.